cadecolvin/ArchInstall/README.md

 $ pacman -S zsh
 ```

-Install the long term support Linux Kernel
+Install the long term support Linux Kernel.
+Be sure to update the Arch Linux EFI entry when completed.
 ```bash
 $ pacman -S linux-lts
 $ pacman -S linux-lts-headers
 ```
-Be sure to update the Arch Linux EFI entry to reference the new kernel.

 Continue by installing a few more essential programs.
 ```bash